skip to content

 Written examination

 Students taking the MPhil in Egyptology are required to sit written tests for some modules.
-Language modules may be assessed through a written test in Easter Term or through two written tests in Lent and Easter.
+Language modules may be assessed through two written tests in Lent and Easter terms.

 Other